Moo Ping Recipe (Grilled Thai Pork Skewers)

 Instructions

-• Lightly oil your grill or grill pan.
-Cook the skewers over medium heat for about 2โ€“3 minutes per side, brushing with extra marinade as needed.
-Grill until the pork is fully cooked and slightly charred.
-Serve hot with sticky rice!
+• Grill and glaze: Lightly oil your grill and cook over medium heat for 2–3 minutes per side.
+Flip until the pork is fully cooked and has a beautiful, caramelized char.

 Notes